ApryseSDK/pdftron-react-native/API.md

 --- | --- | ---
-x1 | integer | the x-coordinate of an endpoint on the line y1 | integer | the y-coordinate of an endpoint on the line x2 | integer | the x-coordinate of the other endpoint on the line y2 | integer | the y-coordinate of the other endpoint on the line
+x1 | integer | the x-coordinate of an endpoint on the line y1 | integer | the y-coordinate of an endpoint on the line x2 | integer | the x-coordinate of the other endpoint on the line, usually used as a threshold y2 | integer | the y-coordinate of the other endpoint on the line, usually used as a threshold

 Returns a Promise.